For the advancement of gemmological science

 - Dr. F. Lin Sutherland - Adjunct Professor, School of Science & Health, North Parramatta Campus, University of Western Sydney, Australia

-Goal: The Dr. Eduard Gübelin Research Scholarship is intended to provide funding and support – financial, organisational and infrastructural – for a student or scientist to pursue a research project in the field of earth sciences or related field of science.
+Goal: The Dr. Eduard Gubelin Research Scholarship is intended to provide funding and support – financial, organisational and infrastructural – for a student or scientist to pursue a research project in the field of earth sciences or a related scientific field.

-Scholarship provider: The Dr. Eduard Gübelin Association for Research & Identification of Precious Stones in Lucerne, Switzerland is the entity granting the scholarship.
+Scholarship provider: The Dr. Eduard Gubelin Association for Research & Identification of Precious Stones in Lucerne, Switzerland, grants the scholarship.
 This Association is a not-for-profit organisation based in Lucerne, Switzerland.
-Regarding the scholarship, the Association is cooperating closely with Gübelin Gem Lab Ltd. in Lucerne, Switzerland, the latter providing administrative support as well as supervision of the development of the successful project/applicant.
+For the scholarship, the Association collaborates closely with the Gubelin Gem Lab, which provides administrative support and supervision of the development of the successful project/applicant.

-Target: This scholarship is intended for students/researchers in the fields of earth sciences (mineralogy, geology, geochemistry), crystallography, chemistry, solid-state physics, material sciences, archaeology, biology, and related fields.
-The successful project proposal has to be truly innovative, with demonstrable novel thinking; it must venture into new areas, test new concepts and methods, and hence contribute to the advancement of gemmological knowledge.
-See also possible limitations and available timelines below.
+Target: This scholarship is intended for students/researchers in the fields of earth sciences (mineralogy, geology, geochemistry), crystallography, chemistry, solid-state physics, material sciences, archaeology, biology and related fields.
+The successful project proposal must be truly innovative, with demonstrable novel thinking; it must venture into new areas and test new concepts and methods, thus making a contribution to the advancement of gemmological knowledge.
+See also conditions and timelines below.

 Eligibility: The scholarship is available to students and researchers at MSc, PhD or post-doctoral level.
-In order to qualify, the minimum requirement for applicants is a BSc degree in earth sciences, chemistry, physics, material sciences, or another exact science.
-The successful recipient of the grant, i.e. the applicant, must be a person, not an institution or company.
-However, applicants are encouraged to submit project proposals that involve collaboration with a university or another research institute.
+The minimum requirement for applicants is a BSc degree in earth sciences, chemistry, physics, material sciences or another exact science.
+The successful recipient of the grant, i.e. the applicant, must be a person rather than an institution or company.
+However, applicants are encouraged to submit project proposals that involve collaboration with a university or other research institute.
 Applicants may be no more than 40 years of age.
-Applications are welcome from eligible individuals of any nationality.
+Applications are welcome from individuals of any nationality.

-There shall be no employment relationship between the scholarship recipient and the Dr. Eduard Gübelin Association for Research & Identification of Precious Stones, the Gübelin Gem lab or any other entity of the Gübelin Group; as such, the Association shall not be liable for social security costs.
+No employment relationship will exist between the scholarship recipient and the Dr. Eduard Gubelin Association for Research & Identification of Precious Stones, the Gubelin Gem Lab or any other entity of the Gubelin Group.
+As such, the Association is not liable for social insurance costs.

-Frequency and number of scholarships: Provided that suitable projects are submitted, the scholarship is granted on the basis of one project per calendar year.
+Frequency of scholarship: Provided that suitable projects are submitted, the scholarship is granted on the basis of one project per calendar year.
 The scholarship is issued to an individual for a proposed project.
-The successful applicant will receive formal confirmation of having been awarded the Dr. Eduard Gübelin Research Scholarship for 20xx.
+The successful applicant will receive formal confirmation of having been awarded the Dr. Eduard Gubelin Research Scholarship 2015.

-Application and selection process: Applicants meeting the requirements set out in this document are invited to submit their research project proposal.
-Proposals must be submitted using the relevant form on the Gübelin Gem Lab website.
-In addition to submitting their research project proposal, applicants are required to provide details of their previous scientific achievements as well as their curriculum vitae.
+Application and selection process: Applicants who meet the requirements set out in this document are invited to submit their research project proposal.
+Proposals must be submitted using the relevant form on the Gubelin Gem Lab website.
+In addition, applicants are also required to provide their curriculum vitae and details of their previous scientific achievements.

-The Association checks the incoming project proposals for compliance with the administrative requirements, as well as for suitability in terms of scientific relevance and potential.
-The Association will contact applicants submitting projects that successfully pass these checks to acknowledge receipt and confirm that the project has been added to the list of applications for the current term.
+The Association verifies that the incoming project applications comply with the administrative requirements and their suitability in terms of scientific relevance and potential.
+The Association will contact applicants whose projects pass these checks to acknowledge receipt and confirm that the project has been added to the list of applications for the current term.
 The Association may contact applicants to clarify any issues regarding their application.

-Guidelines for the project proposal: Only proposals in English are accepted.
-The proposal must not exceed 10,000 characters, and can include no more than ten illustrations, images, tables or photos.
+Guidelines: Proposals must be in English, must not exceed 10,000 characters and should not include more than 10 illustrations, images, tables or photos.

-Timelines: The Call for Applications is issued on 1 January for the next scholarship term.
-The deadline for submitting applications is 30 June; The evaluation process and selection of the winning proposal is completed by 1 September; Announcement of the winning proposal takes place during September.
-The granted project starts within 12 months of the announcement; The end of the project (including the delivery of the final report) is within 24 months of the announcement / within 18 months of the start of the project.
+Timelines: The opening date for submission of applications for the next scholarship term is 1 January 2015.
+The deadline for submission of applications is 30 June 2015.
+The evaluation process and selection of the winning proposal will be completed by 1 September 2015 and announcement of the winning proposal will take place during September.
+The granted project must start within 12 months of the announcement; the end of the project (including delivery of the final report) must be within 24 months of the announcement and 18 months of the start of the project.

 Financials: The total value of the scholarship is CHF 30,000.
 This amount is invested each year to support the awarded project.
-The recipient is the applicant submitting the project.
-This applicant must also be the main contributor to the project and the author of the final report.
-Part of the scholarship is paid to the successful recipient at the beginning of the project; After deduction of costs and expenses as described below, the balance is paid following submission of the final report.
+The recipient is the applicant who submits the project; this applicant must also be the main contributor to the project and the author of the final report.
+Part of the scholarship is paid to the successful recipient at the beginning of the project.
+After deduction of costs and expenses as described below, the balance is paid following submission of the final report.

-The available funds are split into three areas: i) to cover costs and expenses directly related to the project, including travel and accommodation costs of the successful recipient, ii) costs related to the use of the infrastructure, analytical equipment and other resources of the Gübelin Gem Lab, as well as costs relating to the publication of the results of the project, and iii) a cash contribution paid directly to the successful recipient.
-The Association shall not be liable for social security costs.
+The available funds are split into three areas: i) costs and expenses directly related to the project, including travel and accommodation costs, ii) costs related to the use of analytical infrastructure, equipment and personnel, as well as costs for publication and presentation of project results, and iii) cash contributions paid directly to the successful recipient.
+The Association is not liable for social insurance costs.

 The Association reserves the right to revoke a scholarship and to make a claim for reimbursement if:

-- the terms are not adhered to or the Association has other good reason for revoking its grant
+- the terms are not adhered to or the Association has other good reason for revocation

-- the scholarship was obtained on the basis of incorrect or incomplete details
+- the scholarship was obtained on the basis of incorrect or incomplete information

-- conditions imposed by the Association are not met at all or are not met within the deadlines set by the Association
+- the conditions imposed by the Association are not met at all or are not met within the deadlines set by the Associatio

-- the scholarship has not been claimed one year after having been awarded and no credible reason has been given for this
+- the scholarship has not been claimed one year after its award and no credible reason has been supplied

 - the funds have not been used for the direct purpose stated

 Deliverables: A compulsory deliverable of the project is a final report, written by the successful recipient for the benefit of the Association.
-A summary of the final report and additional key results will be made available on the website of the Gübelin Gem Lab.
+A summary of the final report and additional key results will be made available on the Gubelin Gem Lab website.

-In addition to this final report, the Association encourages the publication of research papers based on insights gained during the supported project.
-Parts of the available funds can be used to support scientific publications, such as paying fees for publishing results of this study in open source journals.
-The support of the scholarship and of the Association must be acknowledged in all research publications using data and information arising from the supported project.
+In addition to this final report, the Association encourages and supports the publication of research papers based on insights gained during the supported project.
+Part of the available funds may be used to support scientific publications, such as the payment of fees for published results of this study in open source journals.
+The support of the scholarship and the Association must be acknowledged in all research publications that use data and information arising from the supported project.

-The Association asks that it be informed in advance of any publications arising from a project it is funding.
-The Association receives an electronic and three paper copies of each publication containing data or insights arising from the supported project.
+The Association asks that it is informed in advance of any publications arising from a funded project.
+The Association should receive one electronic and three paper copies of each publication containing data or insights arising from the supported project.

-Intellectual property: The successful recipient will be required to enter into a written agreement assigning any inventions produced by the successful recipient alone or in collaboration with staff from the Gübelin Gem Lab during the work on the successful project to the Association, whether or not the inventions are protected.
-The successful recipient is, however, granted a lifelong licence to use his/her inventions free of any royalties; such licence is issued in favour of the successful recipient only and cannot be transferred to any third party, including companies controlled by the successful recipient or employing him or her.
+Intellectual property: The successful recipient will be required to enter into a written agreement assigning any inventions produced by the recipient, alone or in collaboration with staff from the Gubelin Gem Lab, during work on the project to the Association, regardless of whether the inventions are protected.
+The successful recipient is, however, granted a lifelong licence to use their inventions free of royalties; such licence is issued in favour of the successful recipient only and can not be transferred to any third party, including companies controlled by the successful recipient or which employ them.

 Applicants for the Dr. Eduard Gübelin Research Scholarship are required to provide personal details as well as information about their academic achievements.
 All entered and uploaded data will be stored by Dr. Eduard Gübelin Association for Research & Identification of Precious Stones for the purpose of processing the application.
 The submitted data and information will not be passed on to third parties, except to Gübelin Gem Lab and to the members of the Scientific Committee.
 The Association, Gübelin Gem Lab and other entities of the Gübelin Group will use certain information on the successful recipient (such as name, previous achievements) and a brief description his/her proposed project for press releases and other PR purposes.
 This form may only be used to make an application for the Dr. Eduard Gübelin Research Scholarship.
 The Association reserves the right to delete application data without prior notification, if necessary.